6 Common Air Conditioner Smells Explained and How to Solve the Issue

 • Electrical trouble.

-Electrical issues should be checked quickly to avoid a fire.
-If you smell burning plastic when your air conditioner is operating, turn it off and contact us at 812-825-8695 immediately.
+Electrical issues should be inspected right away to stop a fire.
+If you smell burning plastic when your air conditioner is on, switch it off and reach us at 812-825-8695 right away.

 6. Air Conditioner Smells Like Cat Pee

-A powerful ammonia odor means there may be mold present within your air conditioner or ductwork.
+A powerful ammonia odor means there could be mold present inside your air conditioner or ductwork.
 The smell isn’t the mold itself, but the mycotoxins that mold makes.

-Mycotoxins are hazardous to your health.
-That’s why it’s important to have a specialist like Stanford Heating & Cooling check your air conditioner and ductwork and clean it when needed.
+Mycotoxins are hazardous to your wellness.
+That’s why you should have a pro like Stanford Heating & Cooling look at your air conditioner and ductwork and clean it when recommended.

-Our Professionals Can Eliminate Strange Air Conditioner Smells Rapidly
+Our Specialists Can Eliminate Weird Air Conditioner Smells Fast.

-You deserve to be comfy in your residence and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your stinky air conditioner, give us a call at 812-825-8695.
-We’ll diagnose the problem quickly and fix it at a competitive.
+You deserve to be comfy in your home and shouldn’t have an air conditioner that smells bad.
+When you are seeking relief from your smelly air conditioner, reach us at 812-825-8695.
+We’ll diagnose the issue quickly and take care of it at a competitive.